RalphHightower/blog/docs/BuildCreateEditMaintenance.md

 title: 'Posting, Configuration, Workflows'
 ---

+## Blog Software

-## This blog is built with [Jekyll 4.3.4](https://github.com/jekyll) using the theme, [jekyll/minima: Minima is a one-size-fits-all Jekyll theme for writers.](https://github.com/jekyll/minima).
+This blog is built with [Jekyll 4.3.4](https://github.com/jekyll) using the theme, [jekyll/minima: Minima is a one-size-fits-all Jekyll theme for writers.](https://github.com/jekyll/minima).
 [GitHub](https://github.com/) for version control and hosting.

 - [Jekyll • Simple, blog-aware, static sites / Transform your plain text into static websites and blogs](https://jekyllrb.com/)